 Another key word you’ll come across as you peruse tomato catalogues is indeterminate vs. determinate.
 Determinate plants grow to a determined size and stop.
 These varieties typically set fruit all at once and are better for growing in limited spaces like hydroponics or container gardens.
 Indeterminate varieties will grow continually.
 Their fruit production is staggered and they need a lot of support.
 These are best in a big garden where you can cage them or provide a fence for them to lean on.

 Cherry tomatoes are small, have many seeds, and are tangy and sweet.
 They typically have a thin skin and are best eaten fresh.
-I like to grow a few cherry varieties for snacking and salads.
+Grow a few cherry varieties for snacking and salads.